OceanGNS/PGPT/README.md

 `run.sh -g unit_334 -d /home/taimaz/Projects/missions/example -m metadata.yml -p delayed`

-Once done, there will be 2 new directories alongside the _raw_ directory: _txt_, which includes all your binary files converted to ASCII files, and _nc_, which includes the netCDF files for each profile in the format _gliderName-fileNameXXXX_processingMode.nc_ and a trajectory file that combines all the profiles in the format _gliderName_processingMode_trajectory.nc_.
+Once done, there will be 1 new directories alongside the _raw_ directory, _nc_, which includes the netCDF files for each profile in the format _gliderName-fileNameXXXX_processingMode.nc_ and a trajectory file that combines all the profiles in the format _gliderName_processingMode_trajectory.nc_.

 <!-- Modify and copy the attached data example `*deployment_info*.yml` and `process_deployment*.sh` scripts for either realtime or delayed mode processing.
 Be sure to update the metadata form in the `*.yml` file so that the toolbox uses the right information for metadata association.